nguyendinhtuonguyen/CSS_Selector-InspectorJS/README.md

  Using by calling window.inspector

 ##Options:
-- ignoreClasses:"", //element math this class regix patterns aren't counted
+- ignoreClasses: element matches this class regix patterns aren't counted
-- hiddenClasses:"", //element matches this class regix patterns will be ignored all its css
+- hiddenClasses: element matches this class regix patterns will be ignored all its css